gezplan/ethr/README.md

 		║  IMPORTANT: Agent Display Title (UI Identifier)          ║ ╠═══════════════════════════════════════════════════════════╣
-		║  This title appears as a BADGE next to the hostname in   ║ ║  the YugaPerf dashboard UI.
+		║  This title appears as a BADGE next to the hostname in   ║ ║  the EthrHub dashboard UI.
 Use it to identify and        ║ ║  differentiate between multiple agent instances.         ║ ║                                                           ║
 		║  Example: -T "prod-west" or -T "test-env-1"             ║